Ustad Ahmad Lahori

 Ustad Ahmad Lahori (lit.
-'Master Ahmad of Lahore'; c.1580–1649), also known as Ahmad Ma'mar Lahori (lit.
+'Master Ahmad of Lahore'; c.1580–1649), also known as Ahmad Mi'mar (lit.
 'Ahmad the Architect'), was an architect and engineer of the Mughal Empire who served as the chief architect during the reign of Shah Jahan.
-He designed the Red Fort in Delhi and was probably also responsible for the design of the Taj Mahal in Agra, along with Mir Abd-ul Karim and Makramat Khan.
+He is credited with designing the Red Fort in Delhi and may have also been responsible for the design of the Taj Mahal in Agra, along with Mir Abd-ul Karim and Makramat Khan.
 He is regarded as one of the greatest architects of the 17th-century.

 He was also one of the leading architects responsible for the establishment of the imperial city of Shahjahanabad.
 His architecture is a combination of Indo-Islamic and Persian architectural styles, and thus, a major instance of Indo-Persian culture.